dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/exporting_responses.md

 ## Exporting responses

-To export responses from your project, navigate to the "Responses" page for you project, click "More" on the toolbar, and select "Export responses."
+To export responses, navigate to the "Responses" page for you project.
+If you'd like to only export specific responses, check the box next to those responses.
+Then click "More" on the toolbar and select "Export responses."

 ![export responses](../images/export_responses.png)

 From the "Export responses" popup, select which responses you'd like to export.
-Then, select the format you'd like to export them as, and click "Download" to begin the export process.
+Then, select the format you'd like to export as and click "Download" to begin the export process.

 ![export responses...](../images/export_responses_popup.png)